 Average yearly income: $148,210

-A job that’s highly paying as well as a civilian, an Air Force physician has to take on a lot of physical and mental stress, and therefore is often one of the highest-paid employees on any given air force.
+An Air Force physician shoulders a lot of physical and mental stress, and therefore is often one of the highest-paid employees on any given unit.

-You’ll need to be a medical doctor, which already requires ten years of education.
+You’ll need to be a medical doctor, which already requires around ten years of education.

-In this role you’ll discover, manage, and prevent the many physiological responses that come from being airborne or dealing with vertigo, and work hard to ensure airmen can stay airborne.
+In this role you’ll discover, manage, and prevent physiological responses that occur from being airborne, and work hard to ensure troops can stay airborne.

-Whether you’re starting and trying to figure out a career without any education yet: or you’re just ready for a change in life, the Air Force can be a great option.
+Whether you’re trying to figure out your first career, or simply ready for a career change, the Air Force can be a great option.